aashimalhotra/popup/README.md

 			defaultBehaviour: You can turn on or turn off the default behaviour.
 			theme: As of now only red and orange themes are implemented.

+You can also pass some extra parameters such as the main heading,para just below heading and the text on the close aur submit button.
+For all these use the following variables: mainHeading,para,submitText,closeText.

 4) Call the open function to display the popup if you are not using the default behaviour.

 			document.getElementById("popupButton").onclick=function(){
 				object.open();
 			};

+5) Return the status of registration from the callback.
+If the status is success a thankyou message will be shown.
+If the user is already subscribed message will be shown that user is already subscribed.
+If some error occurs the popup will not close.

+6) In mobile this popup opens when user has scrolled the page over 70%.